lando/blog/src/posts/2022-02-10-using-lando-with-gitpod.md

 ## What is Gitpod?

-Gitpod allows users to spin up remote VM environments that utilizes VSCode or any Jetbrains IDE to develop in their browser.
+Gitpod allows users to spin up remote VM environments that utilize VSCode or any Jetbrains IDE to develop in their browser.
 Using a simple [.gitpod.yml](https://www.gitpod.io/docs/config-gitpod-file) configuration file, you can quickly get up and running with a remote environment.
 I would read through the docs to get familiar with this file as it is the base for all your Gitpod needs.

 We have also spent some time developing a universally easy way to get your Lando projects going within Gitpod as well.
 It won't take too long to hook up Lando to your Gitpod environment.